Tutorial: Azure Active Directory integration with Salesforce Sandbox

 Create a Salesforce Sandbox test user

 In this section, a user called Britta Simon is created in Salesforce Sandbox.
 Salesforce Sandbox supports just-in-time provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Salesforce Sandbox, a new one is created when you attempt to access Salesforce Sandbox.
+Salesforce Sandbox also supports automatic user provisioning, you can find more details here on how to configure automatic user provisioning.

 Assign the Azure AD test user